aspose-drawing/Aspose.Drawing-Documentation/net/showcases/celtic-heart/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Let's begin with a basic example.
 In the illustration below, you can observe two simple unknot paths represented by cyan and magenta circles, which are linked together, forming a structure known as the Hopf Link.
 These paths intersect at 2 points, or in other words, the figure comprises 2 nodes.
-Simultaneously, we can observe 2 ribbons (segments), with the cyan ribbon passing over the magenta ribbon at one node, and vice versa magenta over the cyan at the second node.
-In the second illustration, an extra node is introduced due to the self-intersection of the cyan ribbon.
+Simultaneously, we can observe 2 ribbons, with the cyan ribbon passing over the magenta ribbon at one node, and vice versa magenta over the cyan at the second node.
+In the second illustration, an extra node is introduced due to the self-intersection of the cyan path.
 </p>

 <figure class="frame">